Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Introduction

-As AI services become ubiquitous, people could use these LLM Chatbot services anywhere, including places where intermittent connections happen due to weak signals and interference.
-To observe how current applications perform under such scenarios, we conducted a measurement study to show that an unstable network could greatly increase the streaming stall of ChatGPT Streaming API as well as other applications.
-By reading into the packet traces, we see that these applications rely on retransmission to handle packet loss, which caused the long stall.
-Moreover, we see an interesting pattern---after some packets are lost, the subsequent packets containing newer tokens may still arrive earlier than the retransmission packet.
-However, no more new tokens could be rendered since they are blocked by the lost tokens.
-Every token must wait for retransmission triggered by TCP retransmission timeout (RTO) or the acknowledgment packets (ACKs) for later arrived packets.
-However, under an unstable network, RTT could be long~\cite{rtt_long}.
-This increases the response time for both retransmission mechanisms above and causes stall~\cite{rfc793, webrtc}.
+As AI services become ubiquitous, people could use these LLM Chatbot services anywhere, including places where intermittent connections happen, such as on railway~\cite{9131751, 285058} or using a lossy wifi link~\cite{295691}.
+To observe how current applications perform under such scenarios, we conducted a measurement study to understand how an unstable network affects ChatGPT Streaming API.
+By reading the packet traces, we see that these applications rely on retransmission to handle packet loss, which aggravates the long stall.
+Moreover, we see an interesting pattern---after some packets are lost, the subsequent packets containing newer tokens may arrive earlier than the retransmission packet.
+Even so, no more new tokens could be rendered as they are blocked by the lost tokens.
+Every token must still wait for retransmission before rendering.
+However, under an unstable network, the Round Trip Time (RTT) could be long~\cite{rtt_long}.
+This means that all retransmission mechanisms in TCP will suffer from a long response delay, and this causes stall~\cite{rfc793, webrtc}.
+A natural solution is to add redundancy.
+Unfortunately, sending more duplicated packets together with the original token could fail if the connection was lossy during that time.
+Sending Forward Error Correction (FEC) packets at the end of a token group will only help after FEC packets arrive at the end, which could already be too late.

-A natural solution under an unstable network is to add redundancy.
-Unfortunately, sending more duplicated packets for each token could not solve the problem.
-If the connection was weak at that time (due to a temporary obstruction or surface block), few packets will get through in that time interval, and we still need to wait for retransmission.
+Although text streaming is not entirely new, but token streaming {\em differs} in a few key aspects.
+For instance, collaborative editors (like Overleaf or Google Docs) also stream keystrokes from users.
+However, compared to LLM’s token generation speed, the typical rate at which users manually type words is arguably slower~\cite{typing_speed}, making TCP retransmission a sensible solution to handle packet loss without backlogging words on the sender side.
+On the other hand, virtual assistants do automatically generate responses.
+Still, until recently, their text generation models were fast enough to produce the entire response before sending the response to the user as a whole~\cite{siri}.
+In contrast, LLMs generate tokens {\em autoregressively}, so every token has to be sent out to users as soon as possible in order to ensure a smooth user experience.